 - Never let his shield regenerate, since it will block 1 Infected Bonesaw (lel, I'm out of good tips);

 - Try to kill him as much as possible?
 Hell, I don't know what else to write, this is too easy of a matchup...

 Kennen, the Fake Ninja

-- Play safe until you get access to your Sadism and try to make him feel confident;
+- Play safe until you get access to your Maximum Dosage and try to make him feel confident;

 - Avoid being stunned by Mark of the Storm, since it will allow Kennen to kite you;

 - Kennen is a mage, meaning that you can immediately rush a Spirit Visage;